2013 CrossFit Games: Qualification

+Open

 In this season, 138,000 registered for the Open to compete for a place in the Regionals of the Games.
 The Open was held over five weeks from March 6 to April 7, with 5 workouts released for the athletes to complete, one per week.
 This is the first season where the Open workouts were announced live instead of being pre-recorded.
 Rich Froning and Samantha Briggs were the respective male and female individual winners of the Open.

+Regionals

 The number of qualifiers from the Open who can compete in the Regionals were reduced to 48 men and 48 women per region this year.
 Qualifiers from the Open proceeded to take part in 7 events in three days in the Regionals; the 17 Regionals were spread over 4 weekends from May 17 through June 9, 2013.
 Six of these Regionals streamed their events live online.
 Unlike the preceding season, no athletes were cut during the competition.
 Three athletes from each Regionals qualified for the Games, apart from the Canadian Regionals (two each), and Asia, Africa and Latin America (one each).
 The scoring system for the Open and Regionals is the same as previous years (one point for first, two for second, etc.).
 As with the 2012 season, extra places were given to Regionals where previous champions competed and qualified for the Games.
 CrossFit Games also exercised its right to offer a place in the Games to athletes who failed to qualify, which this year included past champion Kristan Clever.
 47 men, 44 women, 43 teams were invited to the 2013 Games.